-Each of the four channels must be configured for the desired input mode.
-This can be done using the on-board switches, on the Settings web page using the web browser interface, or with the Newton Control Panel.
-The different modes of operation are described in this section.
+Each of the four channels must be configured for the desired operating mode.
+This can be done using the onboard switches or on the Settings web page using the web browser interface.
+The five different modes of operation are described in this section.
 Input signal monitoring differs between modes as described in each mode section below.
 For an input signal monitoring summary, refer to Table 3 on page 36.

-The 8943CF supports the following modes of operation:
+The 8943FC supports the following modes of operation: